-Our regular Galway events are generally monthly on third Wednesdays.
-We plan to return to our live events soon, so make sure you’re on the mailing list (sign up at the bottom of the page) and we’ll let you know when and where!
-In February 2022 Moth and Butterfly hosted our second festival of storytelling and improvisation, with participants from all over the world, held in a hybrid (live/online) way, and we’re already making plans for our third festival in 2023 (stay tuned!)
-We also travel to festivals and events throughout the country, and throughout the year and the crew are open to enquiries for Arts, Public and Private Storytelling & Improvisation Events.
+Our regular Galway City events are generally every second month and usually on a Wednesday, so make sure you’re on the mailing list (sign up at the bottom of the page) and we’ll let you know when and where!
+Our festival dates for 2024 are the 1st through the 4th of February, and details can be found on this website and on our social media.
+We also travel as guests of other festivals and events throughout the country.
+We are open to enquiries for Arts, Public and Private Storytelling & Improvisational Events.

-Moth and Butterfly was founded in 2012 by Artistic Director Órla Mc Govern…
+Moth & Butterfly was founded in 2012 by Artistic Director Órla Mc Govern

 “I wanted to bring together the elements of both storytelling and improvisation in one night.
 I felt the two art forms would complement and support each other, but it was unknown territory.
 When I lived in the US, I’d experienced great ‘true’ story nights (such as The Moth, showcasing true/personal stories), and I wondered how well these would sit alongside our own rich, yet very different storytelling tradition back in Ireland.

 The same with improvisation, I wanted to introduce this, even in a small way, to new audiences and I began to see a connection, where there was room for all at the table.
 I came up with a structure for the night, where it would very much stick to the oral tradition and focus on storytelling (vs music/poetry which I also love, but I wanted to make a dedicated space for story).
 Within that scaffold we could explore true stories, traditional stories, improvised stories, and all the stories in between.